czernous/persian-hugo/exampleSite/content/post/how-to-make-tomato-juice-at-home.md

 **_Antioxidant_**

 Tomatoes contain an antioxidant called Lycopene.
-In general antioxidants are great because they remove free radicals from your body.
+In general, antioxidants are great because they remove free radicals from your body.
 Free radicals are molecules that are left in your blood cells when food is broken down into waste.

 It can also be left when you are exposed to smoking, pollution and radiation.
 We need to get rid of free radicals as they are responsible for various diseases.

 **_Weight Management_**

 Have you ever tried to lose weight?
 It can feel like running a marathon.
-However your weight loss goals can be achieved by regularly consuming tomato juice.
+However, your weight loss goals can be achieved by regularly consuming tomato juice.

 This is because when you are overweight chronic inflammation occurs and stops the hormone leptin from telling your brain to stop eating when you’re full.
 Tomato juice reduces that inflammation allowing the hormone to do its job.